FrederikDeGrove/NewsPapers/README.md

 #

-This repository is part of my master dissertation for the Master in Statistical Data Analysis.

-It contains the following files:
+This repository the following files:

 - data_preprocessing: all preprocessing steps performed on the raw datafiles.
 - descriptive: all descriptive analyses found in the MP.